 Get Help

 There are many treatment options in our state.
-Check out the map below to find the best treatment location for you.
+On this page you can find the best treatment options for you.
 You can also call or text The 988 Suicide & Crisis Lifeline or chat 988lifeline.org to connect with a licensed counselor, 24 hours a day, seven days a week.
 Hablamos español

 Our state also offers buprenorphine, a medicine used for opioid addiction, over the phone.
 You can find out more information by calling the Buprenorphine 24/7 Hotline at 401-606-5456.